daviferrara/cdbCalc-app/README.md

-App to calculate CDB (Certificado de Depóstio Bancaário) investments within two date and percentage of CDI index
+# App to calculate CDB (Certificado de Depóstio Bancário) investments within two date and percentage of CDI index

+To change the api with CDI index to localhost edit src/App.js the const 'cdiURL'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).